Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 If you have high iron levels and use peroxide with carbon, you must have it set pretty carefully.

-It has to work just right for it to remove all the iron.
-And if anything ever happens to peroxide, say you forget to add the peroxide, you can add it, or maybe the peroxide you got is old, then you got iron water running through a carbon filter, and that does not work.
+It has to work just right to remove all the iron.
+And if anything ever happens to peroxide, say you forget to add it, you can add it, or maybe the peroxide you have is old.
+Then, you have iron water running through a carbon filter, and that does not work.

 It doesn’t take out much iron.
-It could flow right through it because you got dissolved iron in the water.
+It could flow right through it because you have dissolved iron in the water.

 What you need to filter the dissolved iron in your water

 In our experience, it’s better to use what we have.
-We have Pro-OX, a manganese dioxide filter media, but there’s also Filox, Pyrolox, and other different available brands that work well.
+We have Pro-OX, a manganese dioxide filter media, but there are also Filox, Pyrolox, and other different available brands that work well.

-We usually do recommend a contact tank with that.
-Basically, what you’re doing is you’re injecting the peroxide, you’ve got your contact tank where a lot of oxygen is being put in the water, and then the Pro-OX or the manganese dioxide works really well.
+We usually recommend a contact tank with that.
+Basically, you inject the peroxide, you have your contact tank where a lot of oxygen is put in the water, and then the Pro-OX or the manganese dioxide works really well.

-However, there are a lot of people that do use peroxide with carbon.
-It does work, so that’s another way to go.
+However, many people use peroxide with carbon.
+It does work, so that’s another option.
 But we don’t really recommend it.
-If someone has really high iron and odor, and they want to use peroxide, then we recommend a 2-stage system.
+If someone has really high iron and odor and wants to use peroxide, then we recommend a two-stage system.

-The 2-stage filtration has Pro-Ox, and then the carbon filter.
-That will last for years, and you will have really great water – no peroxide residual in the water, and it’ll clean out all the odors and sediment and work really well.
+The 2-stage filtration system has Pro-Ox and then the carbon filter.
+That will last for years, and you will have really great water—no peroxide residual in the water.
+It’ll clean out all the odors and sediment and work really well.

 Will Peroxide kill coliform bacteria?

-Generally, though, I put a link to this because there are many references to this.
-Still, hydrogen peroxide itself is rarely used in drinking water or treatment as a stand-alone process.
+I generally put a link to this because there are many references to it.
+Still, hydrogen peroxide is rarely used in drinking water or treatment as a stand-alone process.

 In other words, hydrogen peroxide is a pretty weak biocide compared to chlorine or ozone.
 The EPA, for instance, doesn’t recognize hydrogen peroxide for drinking water treatment or as a disinfectant.
 It can work, but you have to have a very high concentration of it, and it doesn’t last long.

-The fact that it doesn't last long is kind of an advantage for residential use.
-There’s not a chemical residual in it.
+The fact that it doesn't last long is an advantage for residential use.
+There’s no chemical residual in it.
 There are advanced oxidation processes where we use hydrogen peroxide with UV light or inject hydrogen peroxide before ozone.

-That produces very high levels of hydroxyl radicals which are really effective at killing bacteria.
-It also does remove pharmaceuticals or other weird organic compounds, but that usually is not necessary for most homes.
+That produces very high levels of hydroxyl radicals, which are really effective at killing bacteria.
+It also removes pharmaceuticals or other weird organic compounds, but that is usually not necessary for most homes.

 You don’t want to rely on hydrogen peroxide alone.
-In fact, generally, if you have e-coli or coliform (I talked about this in another episode), you want to find out what’s the source of it.
+In fact, generally, if you have e-coli or coliform (I talked about this in another episode), you want to find out its source.
 Don’t just try to treat it.
 Find out what’s causing it, and then fix that.

-If it’s impossible to fix, let’s say your well is next to a river, and it’s always going to be in the influence of surface water, then you need a very careful type of treatment system that will really deal with that.
+If it’s impossible to fix, let’s say your well is next to a river and will always be influenced by surface water.
+Then you need a very careful treatment system that will really deal with that.

 Okay, we don't recommend hydrogen peroxide as a disinfectant, although we say it is effective for iron and sulfur-producing bacteria.
 If health is a factor, like with coliform, we recommend chlorine.